uviclibraries/data-management-plans/pre-workshop.md

 ---
 layout: default
-title: Pre-Workshop Activities
+title: Workshop Video
 nav_order: 2
 ---
-## UPDATE BELOW: Pre-Workshop Videos & Activities
+## UPDATE BELOW: Workshop Video
 This workshop is primarily hands-on practice with Excel in order to learn to use key features of the software.
 To participate fully please do the following **before the workshop**:

 **39 minutes.**<br>